 Saline implants contain sterile salt water.
-Unlike silicone implants, which are pre-filled, saline implants are placed into the body first and then filled.
+Unlike silicone implants, which are pre-filled, they are placed into the body first and then filled.
 Since they are inserted empty, the incision for saline implants is often smaller than that of silicone implants.
 The price point is also typically lower for this type of implant.
 However, saline implants are more likely to ripple.

 If a saline implant ruptures, the implant will deflate, making the decrease in the volume of the breast obvious to the patient.
 The body will safely absorb the saline solution, but the implant shell will need to be removed.

 Saline implants are FDA-approved for women aged 18 and older.

 Dr. Mosiello at Tampa Palms Plastic Surgery has comprehensive expertise in breast augmentation and can help you select the right breast implants for your personal goals.
 Contact us today to schedule a consultation.